syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Detect-Whether-a-New-Connection-Has-Been-Created-Removed-From-a-Diagram.md

 }
 else if (evtArgs.ChangeType == CollectionExChangeType.Remove)
 {
-//Add your logic here whed removed the connection...
+//Add your logic here when removed the connection...
 MessageBox.Show("Connection has been removed");
 }
 }